evendoom/jammers/README.md

     - Quickly search for members that are currently using the app

         - The search function on the intro page allows visitors to search for current members either by username, instrument or location.
 Search words are not exclusive, so, for example, if one types 'saxophone, london', the results page will display all users that play saxophone and all users that live in a city called London - see example [here](wireframes/search_results_screenshot.png).
 The visitor is also allowed to click on a member's [profile](wireframes/user_profile_screenshot.png) to view more information.
-The visitor cannot message or leave feedback back on a member's profile, unless the visitor is logged in.
+The visitor cannot message or leave feedback back on a member's profile, this functionality is reserved for registered users.

     - Easily create a user profile